Frequently Asked Questions

-- We realize summer camps fill up quickly, so being awarded a scholarship does not guarantee a space in the program.
+- We realize summer camps fill up quickly, so being awarded a grant does not guarantee a space in the program.
 If a first choice camp is already filled, campers are approved to register for another arts-related camp at the same facility at the same fee.

 - Once an organization has reached their $2500/$1500 maximum allowance, campers (or their parents) are still welcome to apply for a grants and will be alerted that they have the option to be on a waiting list and be notified when funds are available or choose another camp.